This post may contain affiliate links; see site footer for more details.

 Unmotivated.
 No matter your career/occupation, I think it’s safe to say that we’ve all #BeenThereDoneThat at least once or twice around the block.
 While I don’t have the inside scoop on other occupations, I do know and feel like I can safely say that motivation as a blogger – as a work-from-home entrepreneur – can be particularly *ahem* rough on days like this.
 When all you wanna do is curl up in bed and snuggle with your cats and husband with the windows open to the tune of raindrops and birdsong, it’s HELLA HARD to get up at the usual pre-7 am, hit up yonder Keurig, and start busting out #werk like a #boss.
 Hella. hard.

 Beyond circumstantial things like “holidays” and the weather, there’s also a whole slue o’ inner demons we battle every day to tackle to-do’s with grace.
 Namely, comparison traps, imposter syndrome, creative dry spells, overwhelm, and total burn out.
 Jinkies.
 Sometimes it feels like we need an entire army just to help us out of bed, let alone with the massive projects that have to get done (and often, done by you, cos solopreneurs don’t have the luxury of delegation).
 Motivation can be lacking.
-And as entrepreneurs, we know better than many that regardless of whether or not
+Entrepreneur motivation can be lacking, too.
+And as entrepreneurs, we know better than many that regardless of whether or not we feel motivated, we still gotta get ish done.

 So, here are 15 ways to stay motivated as an entrepreneur.